 Boards must ensure the following:

-A response to the Notice of Freeze is sent to FDCM within 20 days of its receipt.
+A response to the Notice of Freeze is sent to TWC Collections within 20 days of its receipt.

 The response references the nature and value of any child care subsidies owed to the individual or child care provider identified in the notice.